myriadrf/lms-suite/README.md

 * allow configuration of the transceiver plus support devices such as clock generators;
 * provide an FFT display.

-Please note that the strategic solution is a single binary called *lms-suite*.
-However, at the time of writing this software only supports the Novena-RF module.
+## LMS7002M

+### LMS7002Mr2

+This version of LMS Suite is for use with the [Stream board](https://myriadrf.org/projects/stream/) and LMS7002EVB (UNITE).

+## LMS6002D

+This version of LMS Suite is for use with the [Novena-RF](https://myriadrf.org/projects/novena-rf/).

-Owners of Reference Development Kit (Myriad-RF 1 + DE0-Nano interface/Zipper) and RASDR (Myriad-RF 1 + DigiRED) hardware should use the board-specific legacy software for the present time.
+Owners of [Reference Development Kit](https://myriadrf.org/projects/rdk/) (Myriad-RF 1 + DE0-Nano interface/Zipper) and [RASDR](https://myriadrf.org/projects/rasdr/) (Myriad-RF 1 + DigiRED) hardware should use the board-specific legacy software for the present time.

-## Legacy

 ### ctr_6002dr2_myriad